 1. UNESCO World Heritage Site

-With distinctive model of antique architecture; konark’s sun temple is the only unesco’s world heritage site in the state of Odisha India.
+With a distinctive model of antique architecture; konark’s sun temple is the only unesco’s world heritage site in the state of Odisha India.

 2. Artistic Splendor and Engineering Efficiency